NEW & TRANSFER STUDENT ORIENTATION

 Review Laptop Requirements

-For new undergraduate students, there are two laptop options to ensure students have a computer that meets Chatham’s technology requirements.
-Students may purchase a discounted device from Chatham or bring their own device that meets all university or specific program requirements.
+For new undergraduate students, it’s important to have a laptop that meets Chatham’s technology requirements.
+Students may bring their own device, provided it meets all University or specific program requirements.

 Move-In & Orientation